logo image

 1544, 1545 and 1558 - Duns was badly damaged by fire during the war of the Rough Wooing as King Henry VIII tried to force the infant Mary Queen of Scots to mary his young Son.

-1517 - Antoine d'Arces /known as the White Knight, had his head cut off by George Home of Wedderburn and stuck on a pole at Duns Market Cross.
+1517 - Antoine d'Arces /known as the White Knight, who worked for the King, tried to investigate George Home of Wedderburn over the murder of a Frenchman.
+Home cut his head off and stuck it on a pole at Duns Market Cross.

 1630? - Nisbet House was built 2 miles south of Duns for the Nisbet Family.